EvermeshSolutions/putsreq/README.md

 PutsReq lets you record HTTP requests and simulate responses like no other tool available.
 [Try it now](http://putsreq.com)!

+Check this post: [Play Rock-paper-scissors with Slack and PutsReq](http://www.pablocantero.com/blog/2014/10/12/play-rock-paper-scissors-with-slack-and-putsreq/) for some other examples.

 ### Getting Started

 Steps to run PutsReq in development.